 - Solar (senile) comedones and Favre Racouchot syndrome

 - Discoid lupus erythematosus

-- Compound or dermal papillomatous melanocytic naevus or mole (best seen on dermoscopy)
+- A compound or dermal papillomatous melanocytic naevus or mole (best seen on dermatoscopy)